 1 mile, yellow blazes

-This road serves as the gateway to most of the trails in the western section of the park.
-Several loop hikes of varying lengths can be created using Nichol Road and connecting trails.
-Snowmobiling is permitted weather dependent.
+This trail serves as the gateway to most of the trails in the western section of the park.
+From Doak Field to Pioneer Road, Nichol Road is considered a trail since it is rougher than the road sections.
+Several loops of varying lengths can be created using Nichol Road and connecting trails.

 1.1 miles, yellow blazes

 Palomino Trail follows an old roadbed for most of its length.
 It begins and ends on Nichol Road.

 1.7 miles, yellow blazes

 Pinto Loop Trail has very little elevation change.
 The wide path passes through a mix of forest meadows.
 These features make it an excellent cross-country skiing trail.